IgniteUI/indigo-design-docfx/en/components/input.md

 ## Content Type

-Within each Input component lies a `Content Type` layer that specifies the nature of the information being inserted.
-This `Content Type` can be anything from text, email, password, phone number, to date.
-After entering the data into the input field, it's crucial to set the `Content Type` appropriately to ensure that your design is transferable to the `App Builder` and the information is accurately parsed.
+Each Input component includes a `Content Type` layer that specifies the type of information being inserted, such as text, email, password, phone number, or date.
+After entering data into the input field, it's important to set the `Content Type` accordingly to ensure that your design is correctly parsed into App Builder.

 ## Styling